 Even the very notion that people over 40 should exercise.

-What seems commonplace today was groundbreaking back in 1968 when Dr. Kenneth Cooper transformed the field of medicine with his emphasis on disease prevention; and ignited the modern fitness revolution with his international best-selling book Aerobics.
+What seems commonplace today was groundbreaking back in 1968 when Dr. Kenneth H. Cooper transformed the field of medicine with his emphasis on disease prevention; and ignited the modern fitness revolution with his international best-selling book Aerobics.

 In 1970, to further his scientific research on fitness and reinforce its scientific legitimacy, Dr. Cooper moved to Dallas where he founded The Cooper Institute, the first in a family of seven health and wellness entities now known as Cooper Aerobics Center.